 Statement on the Other Party's Fault

-Explain why the car accident was the other party's fault and how your injuries and damages resulted from the accident.
-You should back up your statement with necessary police reports, accident photos, witness statements, and any other evidence you may have.
+Explain why the car accident was the other party's fault and how your injuries and damages resulted from the accident the other party caused.
+You should back up your statement with police reports, accident photos, witness statements, and any other evidence you may have.

 Make an itemized chart or list of medical expenses, including details of where you were treated, who treated you, and what you were charged for that treatment.
 Note that the insurance company may request that you get an independent medical examination.